Skomer: Skomer vole

+Lichens

+Skomer Island supports a diverse and ecologically significant lichen flora, with 248 recorded species (as of 1995), including numerous saxicolous (rock-dwelling) species that grow in the island's exposed maritime environment.
+The lichen communities on the island shows well-defined zonation patterns, influenced by rock type, exposure to salt spray, and nutrient enrichment from the island's abundant seabird populations.
+The lower littoral zone is dominated by Hydropunctaria maura and associated species, forming a black crust on wave-exposed rocks.
+Above this, a striking yellow-orange band is created by Teloschistaceae-family lichens, such as Caloplaca marina and Verrucoplaca verruculifera, while the xeric-supralittoral zone supports communities dominated by Ramalina siliquosa and other maritime lichens.
+In areas with high levels of seabird activity, nitrogen- and phosphorus-rich guano influences the composition of lichen communities, promoting the growth of species such as Xanthoria parietina and Candelariella coralliza on bird-perching rocks.

+Several rare and biogeographically significant lichens occur on Skomer, including Roccella fuciformis, a Mediterranean-Atlantic species at its northern limit, and Teloschistes flavicans, a species of conservation concern in Britain.
+The island's geological diversity, with acid rhyolites, basaltic lavas, and quartz conglomerates, further contributes to the variety of lichen habitats.
+Monitoring programs have been established to track long-term changes in lichen populations, particularly in response to fluctuations in seabird numbers and environmental disturbances such as oil pollution.
+The 1996 Sea Empress oil spill raised concerns about potential impacts on Skomer's maritime lichens, highlighting the need for ongoing conservation efforts.

 Access

 The Dale Princess sails to Skomer from Martin's Haven on the mainland, a sheltered 15-minute trip every day (weather dependent) except Monday (Whitsun Bank Holiday Monday excepted) from April to September between 10am and noon (actual times may vary).
 There are limits on the number of people allowed to visit the island (250 per day).
 Advance booking is recommended after the introduction of a new visitor management system in 2020.

 A self-catering hostel with 16 beds is situated at the farm in the centre of the island.
 Booking opens in October and can only be done by phoning the Tondu office.
 Overnight guests are brought over on a separate boat trip on the morning of their stay and the hostel is open April to September.

 Areas open for visitor access are restricted to pathways.
 The Neck, an eastern area connected only by a narrow isthmus, is entirely out of bounds to visitors.

 In 2005–06, there was a renovation project of the farm buildings which included the old barn for improved overnight visitor and research accommodation, the volunteers' quarters were rebuilt and the warden's house at North Haven was also rebuilt.
 Solar power provides hot water and electricity for lighting.